Willson Contreras Preview, Player Props: Cardinals vs. Padres

 - The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 11th in MLB.

-- The Padres' 3.89 team ERA ranks fifth across all league pitching staffs.
+- The Padres' 3.89 team ERA ranks sixth across all league pitching staffs.

-- The Padres surrender the eighth-fewest home runs in baseball (144 total, 1.1 per game).
+- Padres pitchers combine to surrender the 10th-fewest home runs in baseball (146 total, 1.1 per game).

-- The righty last pitched on Wednesday against the Miami Marlins, when he went six scoreless innings while giving up three hits.
+- The left-hander last appeared in relief on Saturday, when he tossed 2 2/3 innings against the Milwaukee Brewers, allowing two earned runs while giving up four hits.

-- The 33-year-old has an ERA of 3.70, with 8.8 strikeouts per nine innings, in 20 games this season.
-Opponents have a .257 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.